vgkowski/k8s-kubeadm/Readme.md

   `terraform apply ../../platforms/openstack`

-10. Look at the Terraform output to get the list of IPs for different servers
+10. Use the kubeconfig downloaded by Terraform in current directory to access the cluster
-11. Download the config file from the master in `/home/core/.kube/config`
-12. Modify the URL of the API server to match `<CLUSTER_NAME>.<DNS_ZONE>:<APISERVER_PORT>`
 12. If you want to stop and erase the infrastructure

   `terraform destroy ../../platforms/openstack`